MacBook Trackpad Suddenly Not Working? Try This Quick Fix

 When a critical component of your computer stops working , it’s extremely frustrating.
 You don’t want to waste time away from getting work done, and having to send it in for professional repairs can take a long time.

-If you’re the owner of a MacBook Pro and have an issue with your Trackpad not working, here’s a quick fix that could make your issue vanish.
+If you’re the owner of a MacBook Pro and have an issue with your Trackpad not working or cursor jumping while typing , here’s a quick fix that could make your issue vanish.